wangonya/wang0nya.github.io-v1/_posts/2018-09-04-delete-social-media.md

 ## ...and turned to Dev.to

 I figured... if my dev career is the only thing that was keeping me on those tools, then there's a better place to do that.
 A place that's specifically meant for that, free from all the other distractions.
-I'd joined dev.to earlier this year, but I wasn't really very active, until recently.
+I'd joined [dev.to](https://dev.to/wangonya) earlier this year, but I wasn't really very active, until recently.

-This can be really humbling because, unlike on facebook or twitter, no one here pretends to care about what you have to say (by clicking “like” or leaving a quick comment), so that you can do the same for them when they post something too.
+This can be really humbling because, unlike on facebook or twitter, people on dev.to pretend to care about what you have to say (by clicking “like” or leaving a quick comment), so that you can do the same for them when they post something too.

 >I wouldn't say this is entirely true.
 I'd definitely encourage folks to leave quick encouraging comments and use the reactions in encouraging ways, but I know what you mean in terms of it not being purely a matter of feeding the addictive cycle of social approval. -A note from Dev.to creator Ben Halpern :)